-March 23rd was the night.
+March 23rd 2016 was a special night.
 A friend and I went to the famous Paramount Theatre in Seattle to experience my favorite band of all time.

 Buzzed out of my mind on sheer anticipation, I spent the entire night of March 22nd walking around while listening to the entire Smashing Pumpkins catalog on shuffle.
 Afterward, I proceeded to watch several hours of DVD concert footage.